halfdata/gphoto-backup/README.md

-# Google Photo Backup
+# Google Photos Backup
-This is a early development of Google Photo Backup script.
+This is a early development of Google Photos Backup script.

 More detailed documentation is coming soon...